hirrolot/interface99/README.md

 A:

- - **Less boilerplate.** In particular, Interface99 deduces method implementations from the context, thus improving code maintenance.
+ - **Less boilerplate.** In particular, Interface99 deduces function implementations from the context, thus improving code maintenance.
 To my knowledge, no other alternative can do this.

  - **Small.** Interface99 only features the software interface concept, no less and no more -- it does not bring all the other fancy OOP stuff, unlike [GObject] or [COS].